DataGoblin/Linkedin-Sales-Nav-Candidate-Export/README.md

 **⚠️Can I get banned for using this?⚠️**

 *Yes!
 Scraping Linkedin.com is against their [User Agreement](https://www.linkedin.com/help/linkedin/answer/56347/prohibited-software-and-extensions?src=direct/none&veh=direct/none).
-They have automated scraping detection so if you do take the risk to use this program then I recommend taking it slow and limit your scraping.*
+They have automation detection so if you do take the risk to use this program then I recommend taking it slow and limit your usage.*